-Finally, independent laboratory claims should be submitted to the Blue Cross Blue Shield plan in the state where the sample was obtained, regardless of where the testing provider resides.
+Finally, independent laboratory claims should be submitted to the Blue Cross Blue Shield plan in the state where the referring/ordering provider is located, regardless of where the testing laboratory is located.
 Failure to abide by this requirement may similarly result in a denial of payment for a claim.